Dill Pickle Bread

 Instructions

-- In a large measuring cup or medium bowl combine sour cream, milk, oil, dill pickle juice and egg.
+• In a large measuring cup or medium bowl combine sour cream, milk, dill pickle juice and egg.
 Whisk together well so egg gets beaten.

-- Make a well in the center of the dry ingredients and pour in the yogurt and milk mixture.
-Stir a few times then add chopped dill pickles, grated cheddar cheese, Parmesan and melted butter.
+• Make a well in the center of the dry ingredients and pour in the sour cream and milk mixture.
+Stir a few times then add chopped dill pickles, grated cheddar cheese and melted butter.
 Mix until just combined without over mixing.
+The mixture should look like a soft dough.

-- Spread batter into prepared pan and bake for 45-50 minutes or until a toothpick inserted comes out clean.
-Brush with melted butter while hot.
+• Pat dough into prepared pan and bake for 45-50 minutes or until it's golden and springs back in the middle when pressed.
 Cool 10 minutes in pan before turning out onto a wire rack.
-Cool completely before slicing.
+Serve warm.

 Thanks.